axone-protocol/docs/docs/whitepaper/okp4-network-design-global-overview.md

 **Data Spaces** are sets of rules and governance mechanisms set in smart contracts, designed to optimize data and services sharing within a community.
 It is not a common database but an abstraction that defines the interaction between datasets and services, from access rights and business models.
 Providers share data and services within a Data Space, with conditions specific to it.
 They can share their data in multiple Data Spaces.
 Data Space have their own customizable governance mechanisms.
 The OKP4 blockchain can host an endless number of Data Spaces.

-**Data applications** are built on top of data spaces and their inherent rules.
+**Data applications** are built on top of Data Spaces and their inherent rules.
 They use the data-products (outputs from OKP4) as inputs in data applications that provides information, knowledge, initializes actions, etc. Data applications can have their own governance mechanisms.
 For example, private companies may use outputs from a decentralized Data Space to build their own applications.

 **Datasets** are bytes of information stored on a device (IPFS, or custom private cloud), indexed on the protocol and accessible through a dedicated gateway.